StackExchange/StackExchange.Metrics/README.md

 ### Snapshot Gauges

-BosunReporter.NET supports two types of gauges (a third is planned).
-The first is called a snapshot gauge.
 These are great for metrics where you want to record snapshots of a value, like CPU or memory usage.
 Pretend we have a method called `GetMemoryUsage` which returns a double.
 Now, let's write a snapshot gauge which calls that automatically at every metrics reporting/snapshot interval.

 ```csharp
 collector.GetMetric("memory_usage", new BosunSnapshotGauge(() => GetMemoryUsage()));